luckyaxl/pokedex/README.md

 # Pokedex

 **Pokedex** is a web application to get a list of Pokemon characters.
 You can catch pokemon, then save it with the nickname you want.
-Pokester supports PWA (Progressive Web Application) and responsive display for desktop and mobile.
+Pokedex supports PWA (Progressive Web Application) and responsive display for desktop and mobile.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/luckyaxl/pokedex.git)
 ## Stacks